 1.What is the difference between your company and others, as there are many Rudraksha sellers online?

 We are the first Rudraksha business to create an android APP packed with free information.
 Many to be the first sellers of these precious beads, the fact is we were selling Rudraksha beads to the USA and Canada from here in Australia well before 1999.
 One thing is for sure many Rudraksha sellers will push the higher priced bead, regardless of the clients need.
-We provide the correct bead whether it could be a five mukhi or 21 mukhi.
+We aim to provide the correct bead whether it could be a five mukhi or 21 mukhi.
 We display the images of the exact beads one will receive.
 Many other sellers display an image but send something else.
 Importantly we only sell genuine as deal direct with farmers and close to the source as possible.
 India and Nepal has many fakes.
 We don't telemarket the Rudrakshas by ringing and hounding people after or prior to purchasing.

 3.When will my package arrive?